 There are essentially three views regarding when Christ will return in relationship to the millennium ...

 Pre-millennial: The prefix 'Pre' denotes 'before'.
-In other words, pre-millennialists believe Christ will return after the Great Tribulation, and will physically rule the earth, from Jerusalem, for a thousand-year period of peace and security.
+That is, Christ will come before the millennium.
+Pre-millennialists believe Christ will return after the Great Tribulation, and will physically rule the earth from Jerusalem for a thousand-year period of peace and security.

 Post-millennial: The prefix 'Post' denotes 'after'.
 That is, Christ will come after the millennium.
 Post-millennialists believe that the church will progressively bring righteousness to the world, or control it to the extent that there will be "peace on earth" for 1,000 years.
 Following a brief time of tribulation, Christ will return to earth and establish a new heaven and a new earth for eternity.
 The Latter Rain/ Joel's Army/ Manifest Sons of God/ Kingdom Now/ Restoration/ Reconstruction movements etc. are all largely based on this view.

 A-millennial: The prefix, 'a' means 'no'.
 While the name suggests that a-millennialists do not believe in the millennium at all, this is not true.
 Rather than a literal 1000-year reign of Christ, they believe that the millennium mentioned in Revelation 20 refers to the 'church age'... that is the period between Pentecost and Christ's Second Coming.
 In other words, Christ is already reigning from heaven.
 After this period comes to a close, He will return to judge the living and the dead and will establish His kingdom for all eternity.

 Quite obviously only one of the three views can possibly be correct.

 PART I ...
 Why Post-millennialism Cannot Possibly Be True